 Worse, some noncitizens are misinformed about their eligibility to vote.
-For example, a campaign worker may tell you that permanent residents (green card holders) may register to vote, even when they are not eligible, or a canvasser may knock on your door to ask you to register and give you incorrect information.
+For example, a campaign worker might tell you that permanent residents (green card holders) may register to vote, even when they are not eligible, or a canvasser might knock on your door to ask you to register and give you incorrect information.

 A person can become deportable for making false claims to U.S. citizenship to employers.
 Any time a person is hired for employment within the U.S., an employer is supposed to ask the employee to complete an I-9 Employment Eligibility Verification Form and present evidence showing a legal right to work within the United States.
 The form contains boxes for the employee to check showing eligibility to work.

-Noncitizens should be aware that applying for student loans may not only lead to a removal hearing, but can also trigger criminal charges for theft, fraud, and other crimes that have immigration consequences.
+Noncitizens should be aware that applying for student loans can not only lead to a removal hearing, but also trigger criminal charges for theft, fraud, and other crimes that have long-term immigration consequences.

 In order to get a U.S. passport, applicants must present evidence of U.S. citizenship.
 By lying on this application and presenting a false birth certificate or other evidence, a noncitizen risks not only being accused of making a false claim to U.S. citizenship, but also criminal charges.
 Similarly, you can be placed in removal proceedings for filing an application for a certificate of U.S. citizenship if not entitled to one.